licitdev/docs/configuration/data-model/fields.md

 	<source src="" type="video/mp4" />
 </video>

-The field configuration drawer is composed of eight sections.
-These provide extensive Field customization options, from the database column's technical details, to how it is displayed and interacted with, and even custom input validation and conditional display logic.
+The Field Configuration Drawer is composed of eight sections.
+These provide extensive customization options, from the database column's technical details, to how it is displayed and interacted with, and even custom input validation and conditional display logic.
 To configure a field, follow these steps.

 1. Navigate to **Settings > Data Model > [Collection Name]**.
 2. Under **Fields & Layout**, click the field you want to update.\
    The field configuration drawer will open.
 3. Navigate to one of these sections and configure the field as desired:
    - [Schema](/configuration/data-model/fields/schema) — Defines the database column schema for the field.
    - [Relationship](/configuration/data-model/fields/relationship) — Controls _and only appears when configuring relational_ field details.
    - [Translations](/configuration/data-model/fields/translations) — Controls _and only appears when configuring translation_ field details.
    - [Field](/configuration/data-model/fields/field) — Sets details for the field input, which is displayed on the [item page](/app/content/items/).
    - [Interface](/configuration/data-model/fields/interface) — Configures how you interact with the field's values.
-   - [Display](/configuration/data-model/fields/display) — Configures how field values are displayed in the data studio.
+   - [Display](/configuration/data-model/fields/display) — Configures how field values are displayed in the Data Studio.
    - [Validation](/configuration/data-model/fields/validation) — Creates a filter to determine valid user input.
    - [Conditions](/configuration/data-model/fields/conditions) — Alters the current field's setup based on the values of other fields.
 4. Click <span mi btn>check</span> to confirm.